abdoul-gaye/Bank-Customer-Classification/README.md

 ## 🚀 **Objective 1: Profile & Explore the Data**

-Your first objective is to import the data and explore relationships between the features and the target variable.
+The first objective is to import the data and explore relationships between the features and the target variable.

 1. **Import the `Churn_Modeling.csv` file** and set an **appropriate data type** for each column.